We hope everyone is faring well during the cold and flu season.

 More Effective Than Cough Medicine

-Not only is giving your child (or yourself) a spoonful of raw buckwheat honey more natural (and probably more healthy) than taking OTC medicine, it will also probably work better!
-To me, this is the ultimate win-win situation.
+Not only is giving your child (or yourself) a spoonful of raw buckwheat honey more natural (and probably healthier) than taking OTC medicine, it will also probably work better!
+This may be the ultimate win-win situation.

 A study (published in the Archives of Pediatrics and Adolescent Medicine) found:

-that children who received a small dose of buckwheat honey before bedtime slept better and coughed less than those who received either a common over-the-counter cough suppressant (dextromethorphan) or nothing at all.1
+Children who received a small dose of buckwheat honey before bedtime slept better and coughed less than those who received either a common over-the-counter cough suppressant (dextromethorphan) or nothing at all.

-Researchers have also found that the nutritional make-up of dark honey (like buckwheat honey) has a greater ability to fight illness than that of light honey.2
+Researchers have also found that the nutritional make-up of dark honey (like buckwheat honey) has a greater ability to fight illness than that of light honey.

-Further, taking 1-2 teaspoons of buckwheat honey during cold and flu season may help your immune system due to the antioxidants and immune-boosting properties of the honey.3
+Further, taking 1-2 teaspoons of buckwheat honey during cold and flu season may help your immune system due to the antioxidants and immune-boosting properties of the honey.

 However, here’s the challenge.
 Where do you find raw buckwheat honey?

-I’ve found that one of the most reputable sources of raw buckwheat honey – http://www.tenonanatche.com/raw-buckwheat-honey.htm is Mohawk Valley Trading Company – http://www.tenonanatche.com/index.htm , which is located in Utica, New York.
-I was lucky enough to get to try some of their raw buckwheat honey – http://www.tenonanatche.com/raw-buckwheat-honey.htm , as well as raw summer wildflower honey, – http://www.tenonanatche.com/raw-wildflower-honey.htm and raw tulip poplar-black locust honey – http://www.tenonanatche.com/raw-tulip-poplar-black-locust-honey.htm .
-These honeys are thicker and richer than anything I’ve ever found at the store.
-Simply put, they are amazing (and yes, you can see that we “tapped” that buckwheat honey liberally before I could even get a picture).
+We’ve found that one of the most reputable sources of raw buckwheat honey – http://www.tenonanatche.com/raw-buckwheat-honey.htm – is Mohawk Valley Trading Company, which is located in Utica, New York.
+We were lucky enough to get to try some of their raw buckwheat honey, as well as raw summer wildflower honey, and raw tulip poplar-black locust honey.
+These kinds of honey are thicker and richer than anything we’ve ever found at the store.
+Simply put, they are amazing (and yes, you can see that we “tapped” the buckwheat honey liberally before we could even get a picture).

-I was also given some comb honey – http://www.tenonanatche.com/comb-honey.htm to try and it is amazing.
-I had never had it before and was surprised to even see it in the box – beautiful, healthy and delicious.
+We were also given some comb honey to try and it is amazing.
+We had never had it before and was surprised to even see it in the box – beautiful, healthy, and delicious.